mootools/mootools-more/Docs/Forms/OverText.md

 * onTextShow - (*function*) callback fired when an overtext element is shown (passed the overtext element and the input element as arguments)

 ### Note
 OverText positions the text over your input.
 Depending on your layout, it's possible that your input might move (for instance, if you inject new content above it, or the user resizes their browser).
 This often happens with [Form.Validator.Inline](/more/Forms/Form.Validator.Inline), for instance.
 The solution here is to wrap your inputs in containers that are positioned (position: relative, for instance).
 By wrapping your inputs, when the page flow changes the overtext will move with them.
+The *wrap* option does this for you automatically.

 OverText Method: hide {#OverText:hide}
 --------------------------------------